MOOC-FL/Introduction-to-Cyber-Security/1. Introduction/readme.md

 ### Exploit
 An exploit is a way to take advantage of a known vulnerability.
 The usual objective is to take control over the asset.
 (Social engineering, commonly considered a simple scam, is one kind of exploit.)

+### The risk
+> One cannot build a perfect defence system against all threats.
+The question is what amount of risk is acceptable given the cost of mitigating the threats.
+If more effort is put into protection, there will be less risk to tolerate.
+The risk can be minimized but not removed completely!